Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

         - holding incoming ISRU water before it is cleaned

     ♡ raw ISRU water at ~ 4,000 kg fits in this room
-    ♡ earlier size range was 40-60 m²
-    ♡ 50 m² is the V1 size used in the 340 m² total

 #### Potable Water Storage Room:
     ♡ floor area: ~ 110 m²